americocunhajr/ShortCourse-AI-ML-Essentials/README.md

-# ShortCourse-AI-ML-Essentials
-This is the repository for a short course on Artificial Intelligence and Machine Learning Essentials.

 This is the repository of the short course on **Artificial Intelligence and Machine Learning Essentials**, taught by Prof. Americo Cunha Jr (LNCC & UERJ).

 Codes used in the computational activities are available here.